gglessner/SolaceClient/README.md

 #### Connection Parameters
 - `--server HOST:PORT` - SEMP API server address (required)
 - `--username USERNAME` - Username for basic authentication
+- `--password PASSWORD` - Password for basic authentication (if not provided, will prompt)
 - `--no-tls` - Use HTTP instead of HTTPS

 #### Authentication Options